hlatsiboy113-png/ihub-markdown-task/time-management.md

 # Time Management Systems for Developers: Time Blocking vs. Time Batching

 ## Executive Summary
-This document explores two powerful time management strategies—time blocking and time batching—and how developers can use them to improve productivity and focus.
+This document explores two powerful time management strategies - time blocking and time batching - and how developers can use them to improve productivity and focus.
 Understanding these methods helps reduce context switching, manage workloads efficiently, and deliver higher-quality code.

 ---